-39. Verbatim transcripts of the proceedings will be kept for all hearings and, on the IC's direction, for particular meetings.
+42. Verbatim transcripts of the proceedings will be kept for all hearings and, on the IC's direction, for particular meetings.
 Minutes will be kept for other meetings, which are normally presented in a condensed form, recording the IC's decisions, follow-up actions required, procedural matters and declarations of interest made by members.
-Where a meeting or part thereof is for the consideration of the draft report of the IC, the minutes of proceedings of the IC will record all proceedings on the consideration of the report and on every amendment proposed thereto, with a note of divisions, if divisions were taken in the IC, showing the names of members voting in the division or declining to vote (Rule 73A(10) of the RoP).
+Where a meeting or part thereof is for the consideration of the draft report of the IC, the minutes of proceedings of the IC will record all proceedings on the consideration of the report and on every amendment proposed thereto, with a note of divisions, if divisions were taken in the IC, showing the names of members voting in the division or declining to vote (RoP 73A(10)).